-The Behavioral Health and Wellbeing Lab's research is primarily focused on
+The Health, Well-being, and Mindfulness Lab's research is primarily focused on

-- The prevention and treatment of eating and weight-related concerns
+- The prevention and treatment of disordered eating

-Dr. Elizabeth Cotter is an Assistant Professor in the Department of Health Studies at American University and the Director of the Behavioral Health and Well-Being Lab.
-She is a licensed psychologist with research interests related to: 1) the prevention and treatment of eating and weight-related concerns; and 2) mindfulness-based approaches to improving health behaviors.
-She has published in a variety of peer-reviewed journals in the areas of eating, obesity, and mindfulness.
-Her research lab is currently examining factors associated with disordered eating in young men.
-Dr. Cotter is also examining how mindfulness might augment standard medical management of obesity.
-In addition, Dr. Cotter is a collaborator on several community-based, obesity prevention studies.
+Dr. Elizabeth Cotter is an Associate Professor in the Department of Health Studies at American University and the Director of the Health, Well-being, and Mindfulness Lab.
+She is a licensed psychologist with research interests related to 1) the prevention and treatment of disordered eating; and 2) mindfulness-based approaches to improving health behaviors.
+She has published in a variety of peer-reviewed journals in the areas of disordered eating and mindfulness.
+Her research lab is currently examining how parent mindfulness might influence parents' stress and feeding behaviors.
+Dr. Cotter is also examining factors associated with disordered eating in young men.
+In addition, Dr. Cotter is a collaborator on several community-based, chronic disease prevention studies.

-Lydecker, J. A., Cotter, E. W., & Grilo, C. M. (In press, accepted August 3, 2019).
-Associations of Weight Bias with Disordered Eating among Latino and White Men.
+Lydecker, J. A., Cotter, E. W., & Grilo, C. M. (2019) Associations of Weight Bias with Disordered Eating among Latino and White Men.
 Obesity.